-The largest man-made space vehicle is currently making southwest-to-northeast passes across North America at dawn.
+The largest human-built space vehicle is currently making southwest-to-northeast passes across North America at dawn.
 To the unaided eye, the ISS appears as a very bright, non-twinkling "star" moving with a steady speed across the sky.
-To get the latest times and directions to look for it, your best bet is to go to this NASA website: https://spotthestation.nasa.gov/sightings/ which provides sighting information for thousands of locations worldwide.
-Early before sunrise on Christmas morning, why not take your kids outside and wave a holiday greeting to the people onboard the station as they fly over your neighborhood at 18,000 mph (29,000 km/h)!
+To get the latest times and directions to look for it, visit spotthestation.nasa.gov/sightings, which provides sighting information for thousands of locations worldwide.

-And on New Year's morning, a slender crescent moon forms an eye-catching tableau with Venus in the morning sky; the slender lunar sliver will hover a half dozen degrees to Venus's upper right.
+And three nights after Christmas, on Saturday (Dec.
+28), a slender crescent moon forms an eye-catching tableau with Venus in the evening twilight; the slender lunar sliver will hover a few degrees below Venus.

 - 'Ring of Fire' to Wreath the Sun in Last Eclipse of 2019

 - The Top 10 Skywatching Events to Look for in 2020

 - Christmas in Space!
 Astronauts Celebrate a Special Cosmic Holiday in Orbit